 Since January 2017 the group convenor is:

-Dr Antonio Cerella, Lecturer in Politics, International Relations & Human Rights, Kingston University, London.
+Dr Antonio Cerella, Senior Lecturer in Politics and International Studies, Kingston University, London.

 The working group has a loose structure and welcomes ideas and suggestions from both its members and non-members.
 It encourages especially junior academics (Lecturer level), post-doctoral researchers and PhD students to become its members.
 Support from more senior academics is very welcome.